Madison, Alabama: Education

+Government

 Media

 The Madison Record and the Madison County Record have been newspapers for the city since 1967.
 The Madison Weekly News was another local newspaper.

 Infrastructure

 Roads

 Madison is served by Interstate 565, US 72 (University Drive), and Madison Boulevard (Alabama State Route 20, and Alt.
 US 72) and Gillespie Road, as main routes for east–west traffic.
 Slaughter Road, Hughes Road, Wall Triana Highway, and County Line Road serve as main north–south roads in the city.

 Rail and airline

 The Norfolk Southern railway has the main line and a spur running through Madison.
 The Port of Huntsville, an intermodal center that includes Huntsville International Airport and a rail cargo center, is located just south of the city.

+Transit

+Dial-a-ride transit service is provided by Transportation for Rural Areas of Madison County (TRAM).

 Culture and entertainment

 Sports

 The Rocket City Trash Pandas (formerly Mobile BayBears) is a Double A Southern League affiliate of the Los Angeles Angels that moved from Mobile, Alabama to Madison.
 The team was to begin play in Madison at Toyota Field beginning in April 2020, but coronavirus concerns delayed the team's debut until May 11, 2021.